hossam-ibrahim27/car-prediction-full-project/README.md

  * **Containerization:** Fully **Dockerized** container setup ensuring reproducible server deployment.

 ---

+🔒 License & Intellectual Property

+Copyright (c) 2026 Hossam Ibrahim.
+All Rights Reserved.

+This repository and its source code are published for showcase, code review, and portfolio evaluation purposes only.
+No part of this software may be copied, modified, distributed, or used for commercial purposes without prior written permission from the owner.

 ### 3. Frontend Interface (`/predict-frontend`)
 * **Framework & Build:** **React 18** with **TypeScript** powered by **Vite** for fast performance and strong type safety.